patarshn/email-sender-flask/README.md

 [](https://flask-migrate.readthedocs.io/en/latest/)

 # API Flask Email Sender Example
-example api for auto sending email from data timestamp
+example api for auto sending email from data timestamp, schedule will run every 1 minute
+you can see the scheduler function in worker/email_sender_worker.py and scheduler in app.py

 ## Installation
 `create .env from .env.example`